aurule/npc/README.md

 * `--metadata`: Include metadata in the output.
 Can optionally specify the format of this metadata, if the main format supports it.
 Recognized values when used with the `markdown` format are `mmd` for MultiMarkdown metadata, and `yfm` or `yaml` for YAML Front Matter metadata.
 * `--outfile`: Path where the output should go.
 If omitted (or you pass "`-`"), the output will go to stdout for chaining to another command.

+## Dump raw NPC data

+The `dump` command builds a list of parseable NPCs in json format.
+It ignores everything except the tags and description.

+Options:

+* `--search`: Only look in these files and directories.
+Defaults to the base characters path.
+* `--ignore`: Ignore these files and directories.
+By default, nothing is ignored.
+* `--sort`: Sort NPCs by name before dumping the output
+* `--metadata`: Include metadata in the output.
+Uses the json default metadata from the settings.
+* `--outfile`: Path where the output should go.
+If omitted (or you pass "`-`"), the output will go to stdout for chaining to another command.

 ## Reorganize Character Files

 The `reorg` command builds default paths for all the characters and then moves them.
 It's inspired by that time when I realized I had 20 police officers in a sea of 130 human characters, and really wanted to put them in their own folder.